We are eager to hear from all members of the Class of 2019 and 2020 about your postgraduate plans. Read more

 Welcome to Cornell Career Services

-Cornell Career Services is part of Cornell's Division of Student and Academic Services.
+Cornell Career Services is part of Cornell's Division of Student and Campus Life.
 Our comprehensive services in Barnes Hall are open to all students, and complement the services offered through career offices in the undergraduate colleges that are tailored to more college-specific academic and career goals.
 Students in the Johnson School of Management, Law School, and College of Veterinary Medicine are served by their independent career offices.

 Cornell Career Services staff members want to help you learn about your skills and interests, and articulate them confidently in resumes, cover letters, interviews, and personal statements; identify and explore career options that you might pursue; and implement an effective strategy to attain your desired career outcomes.
 You will find many resources in these pages, and we also invite you to visit our offices in person.